Royal Hanneford Circus: European traveling shows

 The Hanneford family first traveled as a troupe in 1807.
 Successive generations of the family were involved in performances as well.
 By 1903, the family had their own circus production, the Hanneford Royal Canadian Circus.
 They performed under a canvas tent and traveled to cities and villages in the British Isles via horse-drawn wagons.
 During the winter months they performed with other acts indoors throughout Europe.
 In 1915 the family was performing in Spain while John Ringling of the Ringling Brothers Circus was in attendance.
 After seeing the production, Ringling wanted to bring the family to perform in the United States.
 In order to do so, Ringling purchased the entire circus.
 At that time, the family consisted of George Hanneford Sr. and his wife Catherine, Edwin "Poodles", George, Grace, and Elizabeth.

 Poodles Hanneford

-Edwin "Poodles" Hanneford (1891-1967) is considered among the greatest trick riders in history.
+Edwin "Poodles" Hanneford (1891–1967) was an equestrian clown who was praised by Buster Keaton as "the only trained acrobat I ever saw who could take a fall and make it look funny."
+Poodles is considered among the greatest trick riders in history.
 He was the first to perform a somersault from one running horse to another.
-Additionally, Poodles held a Guinness Book of World Records record for performing a running jump onto a horse and stepping off 26 times in a row.
+He held a Guinness Book of World Records record for performing a running jump onto a horse and stepping off 26 times in a row.

-Poodles appeared in over 40 films, including two starring series of silent comedies: one for Educational Pictures in 1923-24, and another for Weiss Brothers in 1928.
+Poodles appeared in over 40 films, including two starring series of silent comedies: one for Educational Pictures in 1923–1924, and another for Weiss Brothers in 1928.
 He retired in 1954, apart from one last film appearance in 1962.
-He died in 1967, and was enshrined in the International Circus Hall of Fame in 1968.
+He was enshrined in the International Circus Hall of Fame in 1968.

+In the 1950 film All About Eve, "Sarah Bernhardt and Poodles Hanneford" are among the exemplars that director Bill Sampson cites in his impromptu backstage lecture to Eve Harrington, about the theatre and what it means.